highfidelity/hifi-docs-grav-content/03.create/04.entities/05.material-entity/docs.md

 ## Generate a Material Entity

-To add a material to your object in High Fidelity, you need the material data specified in a .JSON file.
-You can generate this file when you create your material in an external tool of your choice such as Blender or Maya.
+To add a material to your object in High Fidelity, you need to specify the material data in a JSON file.
+At this time, we have no way to automatically generate a JSON file with another tool, and you will need to write your own JSON file.

->>>>>We are aware of the difficulties involved in converting your material data to a .JSON file and are working on making the process easier for our users.
-We recommend embedding your material data in your models as .fbx files if you are facing difficulties generating a .JSON file.
+>>>>>We are aware of the difficulties involved in converting your material data to a JSON file and are working on making the process easier for our users.
+In the meantime, we recommend embedding your material data in your models as .fbx files if you are facing difficulties generating a .JSON file.

-1. When you are finished creating your material in the tool of your choice (such as Blender or Maya), export your file as an .FBX file.
-2. Convert your .FBX file to a .JSON file.
-You can do this by adding plugins to your modeling software or using other external tools available online.
-3. Host your .JSON file online and copy the URL.

 This is what the .JSON file for a sample [castle wall material](https://hifi-public.s3.amazonaws.com/sam/MaterialExportGuide/MaterialEntities/MatOne/CastleWall/CastleWall.hfm.json) looks like: